tendermint/farming/x/farming/spec/README.md

 ## Abstract

-This document specifies the farming module of the Cosmos SDK that serves farming feature.
-The farming module implements farming functionality that provides farming rewards to participants called farmers.
+This document specifies the farming module of the Cosmos SDK that serves farming feature

-A primary use case of the farming module is to provide incentives for liquidity pool investors for their pool participation.

 ## Contents